luizpvas/explicit/README.md

 Include `Explicit::TestHelper` in your `test/test_helper.rb` or
 `spec/rails_helper.rb`.
-This module provides the method `fetch(request, **options)` that let's you verify the endpoint works as expected and that it responds with a valid response according to the spec.
+This module provides the method `fetch(request, **options)` that let's you verify the endpoint works as expected and that it responds with a valid response according to the docs.

 <details open>
   <summary>For Minitest users, add the following line to your <code>test/test_helper.rb</code></summary>